 St. Louis style gooey butter cake has a yellow cake base with an ooey gooey center and a slightly crunchy shell on top.
 Philadelphia style butter cake, on the other hand, has the same gooey buttery filling, but with a more pastry-like yeasted bottom, akin to a classic German butterkuchen.

 So being that I had no idea where to find this elusive Philly style butter cake, I set out to make one myself.
 And by golly, it did not disappoint.
 As a girl who would take a croissant over a cupcake any day, I found the savory yeasted base to be much preferable to the cloying yellow cake bottom of the St. Louis style gooey butter cakes I’ve had before.
-The Philly style cake almost reads more as a pastry, which makes me feel it’s acceptable to eat it for breakfast, which makes me love it even more.
+The Philadelphia butter cake almost reads more as a sweet bread or pastry, which makes it perfectly acceptable to eat for breakfast, a major plus in my book.

-But of course, the chef in me couldn’t go without improving on a few small things to take this cake from really good to incredible.
+Of course, the chef in me couldn’t go without improving on a few small things to take this cake from really good to incredible.
 First, and foremost: Salt.
-And plenty of it.
+Plenty of it.

 - 1 (1/4 ounce) packet active dry yeast